 The start method will be invoked automatically by Event Monitor when the monitoring begins, and the stop method will be invoked automatically when the Event Monitor Execution finishes.
 The assumption under this pattern is that your EventSubscriber implementation would take care of connecting to your target system and subscribe to its event producing framework in start() and then unsubscribe and disconnect in stop().
 An example implementation for subscribing to TIBCO EMS message monitoring topics is provided below.
 This actually mirrors the pattern used by the built-in TIBCO EMS platform of the Event Monitor.

 This example is also available under the examples scripting directory that ships with SOAtest.
 It is included as an Eclipse project in a zip archive that can be imported to your Eclipse workspace.
-It requires tibjms.jar from TIBCO EMS and com.parasoft.api.jar to be added to the classpath in order to build and run. com.parasoft.api.jar is available at
+It requires the tibjms.jar file from TIBCO EMS and the com.parasoft.api.jar file to be added to the classpath in order to build and run.
+The com.parasoft.api.jar is located in the <INSTALL>/plugins/com.parasoft.ptest.libs.web_<VERSION>/root directory.